Sevilla FC in European football

 Sevilla Fútbol Club, commonly known as Sevilla, is a professional football club based in Seville, Spain.
 The club first participated in a European competition in 1957, entering the European Cup, and have competed in twenty nine seasons of European competitions since then.
-They have won a record six UEFA Cup/Europa League titles.
+They have won a record seven UEFA Cup/Europa League titles.

 Overall record

 Statistics in UEFA competitions

 The debut of Sevilla in European competitions took place in the 1957–58 season as a participant of that season's European Cup.
 Despite finishing runner-up in the league to Real Madrid, Sevilla represented Spain in the competition as Real had already qualified by winning the European Cup the season before.